BerkeleyAutomation/DART/README.md

 ## Plotting Results

-Once the tests have finished, rewards and losses can be plotted usingRewards and losses can be plotted using `plot_reward.py` and `plot_loss.py`.
+Once the tests have finished, rewards and losses can be plotted using `plot_reward.py` and `plot_loss.py`.
 You may comment/uncomment sections depending on which learning algorithms you want plot.
 Similarly, running these scripts requires arguments in order to plot the appropriate set of tests.
 See `plot.sh` as an example of plotting results from tests run in `test.sh`.

 	sh plot.sh